-The SIFT system executes a set of tasks, each of which consists of a sequence of iterations.
+The SIFT system consists of a set of tasks, and a sequence of iterations of each task.

 The input data to each iteration of a task are the output data produced by the previous iteration of some collection of tasks (which may include the task itself).